Melissa K. Norris

 With this dough sitting in the refrigerator waiting for you, it's so nice not to have to worry about having ingredients on hand when making a fresh loaf of bread, or needing to let your dough rise to room temperature first.
 This dough actually works best straight from the fridge.

 You will, however, need the following ingredients to make the master dough.
-See each ingredient for tips or substitutions.
+See each ingredient below for tips and ingredient substitutions.

 This bread has that awesome crunchy yet chewy crust with an incredible soft flaky crumb.
 My kids inhale it.
 The recipe states this makes two nice sized loaves.